 - 1 Thoroughly clean the outside of the engine. - 2 Where a preservative fuel is to be used, drain the fuel system and fill with the preservative fuel.
 POWERPART Lay-Up 1 can be added to the normal fuel to change it to a preservative fuel.
 If preservative fuel is not used, the system can be kept charged with normal fuel but this will have to be drained and discarded at the end of the storage period together with the fuel filter. - 3 Run the engine until it is warm.
 Correct any fuel, lubricating oil or air leakage.
 Stop the engine and drain the lubricating oil sump. - 4 Renew the lubricating oil filter canisters. - 5 Fill the sump to the full mark on the dipstick with clean new lubricating oil or with a correct preservative fluid.
 POWERPART Lay-Up 2 can be added to the lubricating oil to give protection against corrosion during the period in storage.
-If a preservative fluid is used, this must be drained and normal lubricating oil used when the engine is returned to service. - 6 Drain the cooling system, see page 19.
-To give protection against corrosion, it is better to fill the cooling system with a coolant that has a corrosion inhibitor, see 'Engine coolant' on page 18.
+If a preservative fluid is used, this must be drained and normal lubricating oil used when the engine is returned to service. - 6 Prain the cooling system, see page 21.
+To give protection against corrosion, it is better to fill the cooling system with a coolant that has a corrosion inhibitor, see 'Engine coolant' on page 20.
 If frost protection is needed, use an antifreeze mixture.
 If no frost protection is needed, use water with an approved corrosion inhibitor mixture.

-- 7 Run the engine for a short period to send the lubricating oil and coolant around the engine. - 8 Clean the engine breather gauzes and seal the end of the breather pipe. - 9 Remove the atomisers and spray POWERPART Lay-Up 2 into each cylinder bore.
+- 7 Runthe engine for a short period to send the lubricating oil and coolant around the engine. - 8 Clean the engine breather gauzes and seal the end of the breather pipe. - 9 Remove the atomisers and spray POWERPART Lay-Up 2 into each cylinder bore.
 If this is not available, clean engine lubricating oil will give a degree of protection.
-Spray into the cylinder bores 140 ml (1/4 pint) of lubricating oil divided evenly between the eight cylinders. - 10 Slowly turn the crankshaft one revolution and then install the atomisers complete with new seat washers. - 11 Remove the air filter and any pipe installed between the air filter and induction manifold.
-Spray POWERPART Lay-Up 2 into the induction manifolds.
-Seal the manifolds with waterproof tape. - 12 Remove the exhaust pipes.
-Spray POWERPART Lay-Up 2 into the exhaust manifolds.
-Seal the manifolds with waterproof tape. - 13 Remove the rocker covers.
-Spray POWERPART Lay-Up 2 around the rocker shaft assemblies.
-Fit the rocker covers.
+Spray into the cylinder bores 140 ml (1/4 pint) of lubricating oil divided evenly between the eight cylinders. - 10 Slowly turn the crankshaft one revolution and then install the atomisers complete with new seat washers. - 11 Remove the air filter and any pipe installed between the air filter and induction manifold(s) or turbocharger.
+Spray POWERPART Lay-Up 2 into the induction manifold(s).
+It is recommended that the spray time for the turbocharger is 50% longer than the manifold spray time shown on the container label.
+Seal the manifold(s) or turbocharger with waterproof tape. - 12 Remove the exhaust pipes(s).
+Spray POWERPART Lay-Up 2 into the exhaust manifolds or turbocharger.
+It is recommended that the spray time for the turbocharger is